eshaanc20/Sailon/README.md

 # Sailon
-Optimal path find system for boats that incorporates upadted wind and water current data.
+Optimal path find system for boats that incorporates updated wind and water current data.

 Status: Connecting front-end with back-end